bear148/bear148/README.md

 ### bear148
 I currently work on projects, CheeseBot, and [BMM](https://github.com/bear148/Bears-Mod-Manager).
 I primarily utilize Javascript, Powershell, and Rust.
+I used to work almost exclusively in python, but more recently ive been experimenting with different languages and projects

 ### BMM
 Currently working on a large update that finishes and adds more to the minecraft mod management system.
 That is why it hasn't received any commits.